a-b-street/abstreet/book/src/side_projects/santa.md

 that lets the general public explore a future prioritizing more sustainable modes of transportation.
-All of the recent [talk](https://crosscut.com/focus/2020/11/seattle-could-become-next-15-minute-city) about 15 minute cities prompted us to explore how Seattle's zoning causes many people to live far from where they get groceries.
+All of the recent [talk](https://crosscut.com/focus/2020/11/seattle-could-become-next-15-minute-city) about 15-minute cities prompted us to explore how Seattle's zoning causes many people to live far from where they get groceries.
 After experimenting with a [more serious](fifteen_min.md) tool to understand walk-sheds, we decided to spend a few weeks on something a bit more light-hearted.